 You refrigeration options for camping are fairly broad from the fairly light weight esky's to the higher cost and heavy compressor fridges.

 Outlined below are the main options for your camp refrigeration.
 For a more indepth general article on choosing your portable camp fridge, you can also go to Choice magazine.

-The most inexpensive option for your camp refrigeration is an icebox and a bag of ice.
-When we refer to iceboxes, we are talking about the preferred more solid square shaped products with thicker walls at a minimum of 50 litres in volume (compared to 40 litres for a compressor or absorption fridge).
+The most inexpensive option for your camp refrigeration is a bag of ice and an icebox, preferably the more solid square shaped products with thicker walls at a minimum of 50 litres in volume (compared to 40 litres for a compressor or absorption fridge).

-There are many icebox and ice devotees out there, including us, although common ice drawbacks include lack of easily available ice, especially in remote areas, ice requiring regular top-ups, waterlogged food and the difficulties in controlling and regulating the temperature.
+There are many ice devotees out there, including us, although common drawbacks include lack of availability, especially in remote areas, the hassle of regular top-ups, waterlogged food and the difficulties in controlling and regulating the temperature.
 Many of these issues can be addressed through proper management of your icebox.

 The option to use an icebox is not perfect, but with careful selection and good management, they are definitely worth starting out with, especially if you are on a limited budget, until you are ready, if at all, to upgrade.
-We often still use our icebox and ice for our long stay camping when ice is readily available and we are on an unpowered site.
+We often still use it for our long stay camping we are on an unpowered site.
 Ice is also great to have on hand for nicely chilled refreshments at the end of a hot day.